 No comparisons allowed:

 Yoga is not about comparing yourself to others, or to a past you, or to the bendy yoga girls on instagram.
 Let go of what you think you should be able to do, and what you used to do, and focus on what you are able to do today.
 We all have different strengths and limitations that can vary from day to day.
 Yoga class is a safe and positive place in which to practice without judgments or comparisons.
 Learn to practice with compassion and acceptance towards yourself and your own personal journey.
 And remember - don't compare your chapter 1 to someone elses chapter 20.
 We have a wonderfully diverse mixture of yogis in the studio and our public classes are designed to suit both beginners and regularly practicing yogis.
-In any session there is usually one or two yogis who are totally new to the practice, alongside some practitioners who have attended the studio for six months, a year, or in some cases three years or more.
+In any session there is usually one or two yogis who are totally new to the practice, alongside some practitioners who have attended the studio for six months, or several years.